Faux Calligraphy Basics Tutorial for Beginners

 This is another great aspect of faux calligraphy.
 You can choose the style.
 Do you want it to be thinner downstrokes with very little contrast between your upstrokes and downstrokes?
 Or do you want really thick, chunky downstrokes with a lot of contrast?
 With fauxligraphy, you get to choose.
 If you were using a brush pen, you’d have to choose the right brush pen for thin or chunky and some brush pens have good flexibility that allows you to get some variations.
 But with fauxligraphy, you can be doing this with any pen.

-And that leads to my new Skillshare class I’m creating for you.
-How to do Faux calligraphy to create your own unique style.
+And that leads to my new Skillshare class I created for you.
+How to do Faux Calligraphy to Create Unique Lettering Styles.
 Creating your style can seem like this big vague mystery.
 But I’m going to keep it really simple for you and show you how fauxligraphy can help.

-In that Skillshare class, you will get these free practice sheets with each letter broken down into strokes and plenty of fauxligraphy practice.
-If you can’t wait for the class, I also have Faux Calligraphy worksheets with lowercase, uppercase and several words to practice in fauxligraphy.
+In the Skillshare class, you will get these free practice sheets with each letter broken down into strokes and plenty of fauxligraphy practice.
+If you don’t want to take the class, I also have Faux Calligraphy worksheets with lowercase, uppercase and several words to practice in fauxligraphy.
 If you’ve never heard of skillshare, it’s really awesome.
 When you sign up, you can take any class you want at no extra cost.
-Plus I have a link you can use to get two months free so you could take all of my classes and any other classes for free.
+Plus I have a special Skillshare link you can use to get two months free so you could take all of my classes and any other classes for free.